mahmoudchaer/restaurant_db/README.md

 ## Tools Used

 - **ER Diagram**: Created using [draw.io](https://draw.io).
 - **Relational Mapping**: Converted ER design into relational tables for efficient database storage and querying.
+Also used [draw.io](https://draw.io) for this

 ## Database Benefits